tlienart/GPlot.jl/docs/src/man/quickstart.md

 where we've used the `@.` syntax to indicate that the operations are done pointwise on `x` ([broadcasting](https://docs.julialang.org/en/v1/manual/arrays/index.html#Broadcasting-1)).
-The syntax should hopefully feel reasonable thus far.
+The syntax should hopefully feel reasonable thus far and the output is illustrated below:

 ![](../exgen/out/qs_ex1.svg)